(Redirected from Ken Williams (willike02))

 Williams attended Stanford University, where he was a top return man for the football team as a freshman before dropping his football career.
 He had already been drafted in the 3rd round by the White Sox in the 1982 amateur draft out of Mount Pleasant High School in San Jose, CA by then, but was allowed to play a different sport as an amateur in the NCAA while already on the Sox's payroll.
 He spent 1982-1986 moving his way up the minor league system.
 His most notable stop was during the 1986 season, when he hit .331/.376/.493 in 68 games for the Double-A Birmingham Barons.

 He began his major league career in September 1986, the same month as George Foster finished his major league career with the White Sox.
 Foster's last start was on September 1st, while Williams' first start was on September 2nd.
-The other two starting outfielders on each day were Reid Nichols and Daryl Boston.
+The other two starting outfielders on both days were Reid Nichols and Daryl Boston.
 He played 15 games in that first taste of the major leagues, hitting only .129.

 Williams had a successful rookie season in 1987, hitting .281 with 11 home runs and 21 stolen bases for Chicago.
 It would ultimately be his best season in the majors.
 The 1987 White Sox featured Ivan Calderon and Gary Redus in the outfield with Williams, and Harold Baines was the DH.
 A 39-year-old Carlton Fisk was the catcher.
 Williams and shortstop Ozzie Guillen were both 23 years old.